 or a relative of the public official is associated only as a member or board director or in a nonremunerative capacity.

-“Business with which a Board member or relative is associated” means any private business or closely held corporation of which a Board member or relative is a director, officer, owner, employee or agent or any private business or closely held corporation in which a Board member or relative owns or has owned stock, another form of equity interest, stock options or debt instruments worth $1,000 or more at any point in the preceding year; any publicly held corporation in which a Board member or relative owns or has owned $100,000 or more in stock or another form of equity interest, stock options or debt instruments at any point in the preceding calendar year; or any publicly held corporation of which a Board member or relative is a director or officer.
+“Business with which a Board member or relative is associated” means any private business or closely held corporation of which a Board member or relative is a director, officer, owner, employee or agent, or any private business or closely held corporation in which a Board member or relative owns or has owned stock, another form of equity interest, stock options, or debt instruments worth $1,000 or more at any point in the preceding year; any publicly held corporation in which a Board member or relative owns or has owned $100,000 or more in stock or another form of equity interest, stock options, or debt instruments at any point in the preceding calendar year; or any publicly held corporation of which a Board member or relative is a director or officer.

-“Relative” means the spouse, parent, step-parent, child, sibling, step-sibling, son-in-law or daughter-in-law of the Board member; or the parent, step-parent, child, sibling, step-sibling, son-in-law or daughter-in-law of the spouse of the Board member.
+“Relative” means the spouse/domestic partner, parent, step-parent, child, sibling, step-sibling, son-in-law or daughter-in-law of the Board member; or the parent, step-parent, child, sibling, step-sibling, son-in-law or daughter-in-law of the spouse of the Board member.
 Relative also includes any individual for whom the Board member has a legal support obligation, whose employment provides benefits to the Board member, or who receives any benefit from the Board member’s public employment.

 “Member of the household” means any person who resides with the public official.

-No Board member will solicit or receive, either directly or indirectly, any pledge or promise of future employment based on any understanding that the Board member’s vote, official action or judgment would be thereby influenced.
+No Board member shall solicit or receive, either directly or indirectly, pledges or promises of future employment based on the Board member’s vote, official action or judgment.

-No Board member will attempt to use or use for personal gain any confidential information gained through his/her official position or association with the College.
+No Board member shall attempt to use any confidential information gained through their official position or association with the College.
 A Board member will respect individuals’ privacy rights when dealing with confidential information gained through association with the College.

 If a Board member participates in the authorization of a public contract, the Board member may not have a direct beneficial financial interest in that public contract for two years after the date the contract was